34 Facts That Will Make You Stop Using Plastic

 Plastic could take away natural serenity

-"We associate peace, relaxation, and good health with our coastlines," says Brian Yurasits, Director of Development at The TerraMar Project, which raises awareness for ocean issues.
-Researchers at Michigan State University show that people who live near the water report less psychological distress.
-"People visit beaches and waterways to satisfy our natural inclination to be near the ocean," says Yurasits.
-"If plastics become more pervasive in these natural places, then people won't be able to get that same escape from reality and the stress-relief that they need."
+“We associate peace, relaxation, and good health with our coastlines,” says Brian Yurasits, director of development at The TerraMar Project, which raises awareness for ocean issues.
+“People visit beaches and waterways to satisfy our natural inclination to be near the ocean,” says Yurasits.
+“If plastics become more pervasive in these natural places, then people won’t be able to get that same escape from reality and the stress-relief that they need.”

 What recycling numbers really mean

-What's with those numbers on the bottoms of plastic products anyways?
-According to a new report from The American Academy of Pediatrics, steer clear of plastics with the recycling numbers 3, 6, and 7.
+What’s with those numbers on the bottoms of plastic products anyways?
+Based on the previously mentioned 2018 study in Pediatrics, researchers suggest steering clear of plastics with the recycling numbers 3, 6, and 7.
 Those numbers directly correspond to the chemicals that disrupt the endocrine system (phthalates, styrene, and bisphenols).

 You’re eating plastic dust at every meal

-No matter how clean you think your house is, a Heriot-Watt University study reveals that you could be swallowing more than 100 tiny plastic particles with every meal.
+No matter how clean you think your house is, a 2018 study published in Environmental Pollution reveals that you could be swallowing more than 100 tiny plastic particles with every meal.
 So where is it coming from?
 The soft furnishings and synthetic fabrics all around your house, which mix with dust and then fall on your dinner plate.
 The scientists concluded that the average person swallows up to 68,415 potentially dangerous plastic fibers a year simply through eating.
-While this is true, there are still plenty of myths about going green that you can safely ignore.

 Plastic is here forever

-The world has produced 8.3 billion metric tons of plastic, according to a study in the journal Science Advances.
+The world has produced 8.3 billion metric tons of plastic, according to the previously mentioned 2018 study in Science Advances.
 Shockingly, 6.3 billion metric tons of that has become waste, the majority of which is now accumulating in landfills and littering the ground, oceans, and air.
 If trends continue as they are now, there will be 12 billion metric tons of plastic in landfills by 2050.